Translate

 Base plate with corner support brackets

 I wanted the tank to have a larger base on the bottom than the actual storage box so that it could more evenly disperse the weight and be able to bolt it down.
 I used 3/8 OSB and marked the dimensions of the box itself on the base.
+(Plywood would probably work better, but it's been almost 6 years now with my sealed OSB and it's still working great)

 You'll need a circular saw to cut these panels - adjusted to 1/4 inch thicker than the material